brainandbodycode/brainandbodycode.github.io/content/blogs/caesarean-scar-tissue-massage.md

 ---
 src: /img/blog/copy-c-scar.png
 ---
-# Caesarean Scar Tissue Massage
+# Cesarean Scar Tissue Massage

 Did you know you can and should work on your scars?